Please email with any questions!

 It depends!
 The College Cost Reduction and Access Act of 2007 may help poverty lawyers in two ways:

-- It lowers monthly student loan payments on federally guaranteed student loans (Income based repayment or IBR)
+- It lowers monthly student loan payments on federally guaranteed student loans (Income-based repayment or IBR); and

-- Cancels remaining debt for public servants after 10 years of public service employment (Loan forgiveness for Public Service)
+- It cancels remaining debt for public servants after 10 years of public service employment (Loan Forgiveness for Public Service).

-- Q. Where can I get more information on the DC LRAP programs?
+- Q. Where can I get more information on DCBF's LRAPs?

-The Bar Foundation’s website, www.dcbarfoundation.org, has a page for the LRAP program.
-You will find there the current guidelines for both programs, the eligible employer list, and information about the application process.
-Please read the Guidelines carefully – they will answer most of your questions.
+Go to http://dcbarfoundation.org/funding-justicegrantslrapawards/lrap and click on the subsections to find out more about the DC Bar Foundation's loan repayment assistance programs.
+You can find current LRAP guidelines (both programs covered in one document), the eligible employer list, and information about the application process.
+Please read the guidelines carefully as they will answer most of your questions.
 If you still have questions, email firstname.lastname@example.org.